Santaliii/StreamMonitor/README.md

 ## Prerequisites

-You must have the following installed on your machine before trying to run this program locally:
+You must have the following installed on your machine before running this program locally:

 1. nodeJS runtime environment
 2. npm
 3. git
-4. forever npm package
+4. forever npm package (installation instructions below)

-### What to do before running this on your machine.
+## What to do before running this on your machine.

 Firstly, you want to get your own Twitch API client_id key and app token.
 To do so, follow the instructions provided in the link below: